-A little over two months ago, I wrote about a new Facebook feature I referred to as Promoted Page: A simpler, easier way to create a campaign that would promote your Facebook Page.
+A little over two months ago, I wrote about a new Facebook feature I referred to as Promoted Page: A simpler, easier way to create a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that would promote your Facebook Page.

 It was the Page level answer to the Promoted Post, which allowed marketers to generate a campaign to increase the reach of a piece of content with the single click of a button.

 So does the Promoted Page feature work?
 I’m ready to share my results.